ERNEST CHARLES CODDINGTON

 Died 1972, Grantham District

-Ernest Coddington was six years old living with his father Charles, a cattleman on a farm, mother Sarah, brothers John 12, George 4 and sisters Ellen M 8 and Fanny 2 on Stowe Road in Greatford, Lincs.
+Age six living with his father Charles, a cattleman on a farm, mother Sarah, brothers John 12, George 4 and sisters Ellen M 8 and Fanny 2 on Stowe Road in Greatford, Lincs.

 Age 16 living with George Marriott at Castle Bytham.
-He is employed as a farm boy.
+He was employed as a farm boy.

 Service number: 50003, previously 15935